Hardwood floors are deceptively thought to clean.

 Yes you heard that right, this vacuum converts from an upright to a canister vacuum.
 It followed in the steps of the Shark Navigator and Hoover Air Cordless Lift and added a “lift” feature to its product that looks like this.

 It also comes with one attachment, a brush tool that will work in most cleaning applications except cleaning pet hair off fabric upholstery.
-The floor tool has a motorized brush that can be turned on or off just in case you need to clean some carpet or rugs at home.
+The main floor tool has a beater bar with an on/off feature which is great again for hardwood.

-Bottom line: If you are tired of dealing with cords this is one of the best options available.
+Bottom line: If you don’t like dealing with cords, this is one of the best options available.
 It has a 45 minute run time and will only take 2 hours to recharge.
 Great for hardwood floors and above the floor dusting.

 Budget Option: VonHaus 2-in-1